Stover Country Park: History

-The park is a small part of the originally 80,000 acre estate of James Templer, who built Stover House (now occupied by Stover School) with his fortune made building dockyards.
+The park is a small part of the originally 80,000-acre estate of James Templer, who built Stover House (now occupied by Stover School) with his fortune made building dockyards.
 He also significantly landscaped the area, including building the lake which is now at the centre of the park, and covers around 10 acres, fed from the Ventiford Brook.

+The Forestry Commission purchased the site in the 1930s, but by 1972 it was considered surplus to requirements and entered into negotiation with Newton Abbot Rural Council to sell the land as a recreational area.

+In 1979, a sale was completed to Devon County Council of 114 acres to make the council's third country park.
+The council used grants to provide a year's temporary employment to 14 people in making the site suitable for a country park by clearing overgrown areas, building bridges, and making pathways.
+In 1980, the council planned a £100k alternative technology centre on the site to showcase energy from sun, wind, and water.

-The park was designated a Site of Special Scientific Interest (SSSI) in 1984 by the Nature Conservancy Council (now English Nature) due to its rare dragonfly species and invertebrates, and was added to the register of Historic Parks and Gardens in 1995.
+The park was designated a Site of Special Scientific Interest (SSSI) in 1984 by the Nature Conservancy Council (now Natural England) due to its rare dragonfly species and invertebrates, and was added to the register of Historic Parks and Gardens in 1995.
 It was then declared a Local Nature Reserve in 2001.

 Features

 The park has a number of special features including an aerial walkway, the original Stover gatehouse, a poetry trail, and interpretation centre.

 Interpretation centre

 The interpretation centre opened in 2000, and has displays about the wildlife within the park, including interactive displays and remote cameras, and classroom facilities for groups.